-In a report published by research firm International Data Corporation (IDC) brought forth that 375.4 million devices shipped to customers during the fourth quarter of 2018, marks down of 4.9 percent from 2017’s peak marking the fifth consecutive quarter of decline.
+In a report published by research firm International Data Corporation (IDC) brought forth that 375.4 million devices shipped to customers during the fourth quarter of 2018, marking a down 4.9 percent from 2017’s peak marking the fifth consecutive quarter of decline.
 Global shipments in 2018 dipped 4.1 percent, with a total of 1.4 billion units shipped for the full year.

-Huawei saw the most significant gains in the last quarter of 2018, with a leap from 42.1 million units shipped in 2017 to 60.5 million units in December.
-However, the company is right now hit with criminal charges from the U.S. Department of Justice and yet managed a 16.1 percent share of the global smartphone market
+Huawei saw the most significant gains of the top five vendors in the last quarter of 2018, with a leap from 42.1 million units shipped in 2017 to 60.5 million units in December.
+However, the company is right now hit with criminal charges from the U.S. Department of Justice and yet managed a 16.1 percent share of the global smartphone market.

-However, Apple managed to regain its position to second beating Huawei on the third. iPhone sales contracted in the latter half of 2018 due in large part to an economic slowdown in China.
-Outlined in the company’s earnings report, net sales in the region dropped from $18 billion to $13.17 billion, or a decline of 26.7 percent, on a year-over-year basis.
+However, Apple managed to regain its position second beating Huawei on third. iPhone sales contracted in the latter half of 2018 due in large part to an economic slowdown in China.
+As outlined in the company’s earnings report, net sales in the region dropped from $18 billion to $13.17 billion, or a decline of 26.7 percent, on a year-over-year basis.

 In response to the iPhone sales, Apple CEO Tim Cook remarked that the company is rethinking handset pricing in certain international markets.
 In overall, the global smartphone market seemed to continue to reel from economic headwinds.